Question

 No town is a village (E) + All villages are cities (A) → Some cities are not towns (O*).
 Hence conclusion I does not follow.
 Some states are towns (I) + No town is a village (E) → Some states are not villages (O) + All villages are cities (A) → No conclusion.
 Hence conclusion II does not follow.
 All villages are cities (A) → Conversion → Some cities are villages (I).
 Hence conclusion III follows.

-Which of the following is an example of moving average forecasting?
+Which of the following is a stock variable?